nitinvunnam/nitinvunnam/README.md

 🌱 I’m currently studying Electrical and Computer Engineering at The University of Texas at Austin 🤘

-🔭 Researching power electronics and power systems and working on scaling power grids ⚡

 📫 Reach out at nitinvunnam06@gmail.com

 <!--